Killer's lifetime of evil backed up by a prodigious memory

 In a case out of Tennessee, for example, Martha Cunningham's body was found bruised and nude from the waist down in the woods in 1975, her pantyhose and girdle bunched around her knees.
 Detectives initially attributed her death to natural causes; the cause was later classified "unknown."

+Fort Myers, Florida, homicide detective Mali Langton, who was among a number of investigators from other jurisdictions who talked to Little in prison as well, said she was astonished by his memory.

+"I couldn't tell you who I bought a burger from yesterday," she said.

-Holland noted that Little liked to draw and gave him art supplies.
-Little produced more than 30 portraits of his victims.
+Noticing that Little liked to draw, Holland gave him art supplies behind bars.
+Little went on to produce more than 30 portraits of his victims that proved remarkably helpful.

 Serial killers are often world-class liars and manipulators who crave notoriety and exaggerate or confess to crimes they didn't commit, according to criminal justice experts.
 But Little stands apart.